kumawatmanish05/Heart_Disease_Prediction_ML/README.md

 ---

 ## 🌟 Conclusion
 This project demonstrates how **machine learning** can help in the **early detection of heart disease**.

+After training and evaluating multiple models, we found that:
+- ✅ **K-Nearest Neighbors (KNN)** and **Logistic Regression** achieved the **highest accuracy** among all tested models.
+- 📊 Other models like **Decision Tree, Random Forest, and SVM** also performed well but slightly less accurate.
+- 🔑 The results indicate that simple yet powerful models (like Logistic Regression) can perform exceptionally well for medical datasets.

-With further improvements, it has the potential to become a powerful tool in healthcare and save countless lives. ❤️
+With further improvements and fine-tuning, this project has the potential to become a reliable **decision support tool** in healthcare and save countless lives. ❤️

 ---